FINRA Arbitration Attorney

 6. About Half of All Arbitration Claims Result in Direct Settlements.

-Only a relative small percentage of FINRA arbitration cases – about one in five – go to a final hearing.
+Only a relatively small percentage of FINRA arbitration cases – about one in five – go to a final hearing.
 About half of all investment fraud arbitration claims result in a direct settlement between the parties.

 Additional FAQs Answered By A FINRA Arbitration Attorney